Counseling (COU)

 COU 6003.
 Consultation and Program Evaluation.
 (3-0) 3 Credit Hours.

-Prerequisite: COU 5103 or COU 5203, and COU 5213.
-This course provides a framework for understanding and practicing consultation leadership, and program management in school, community, and organizational settings.
-Students examine the major models of consultation at the individual, group, and organizational levels, along with the ethical and legal issues related to consultation.
+Prerequisite: COU 5103 and COU 5213.
+Provides a framework for understanding and practicing consultation leadership, and program management in a school, community, and organizational settings.
+Students examine the major models of consultation at the individual, group, and organizational level, along with the ethical and legal issues related to consultation.
 Topics also include ethical and culturally relevant leadership and advocacy practices, along with current topical and political issues and how those affect the profession and practice of counseling.
-(May be taken concurrently with COU 5793 School Counseling Internship I.) Course Fees: COUN $35; GH01 $90; LRH1 $20.54; STSH $30.81.
+(May be taken concurrently with COU 5793 School Counseling Internship I.).
+Course Fees: COUN $35; GH01 $90; LRH1 $20; STSH $30.

 COU 6153.
 Career Development and Choice.
 (3-0) 3 Credit Hours.